IMS-Network/ims-sftp-action/README.md

 **Example:** `sftp://USERNAME:PASSWORD@example.com/remote-directory`

-> Note: Please replace `USERNAME` and `PASSWORD` with your actual SFTP credentials.
+> Note: Please replace `USERNAME` and `PASSWORD` with your SFTP credentials.
 It is recommended to use GitHub Secrets to store sensitive information.

 #### `localdir`